evhub/pyprover/README.md

 assert expr(r"A x.
 E y.
 F(x) \/ G(y)") == FA(x, TE(y, F(x) | G(y)))
 assert expr(r"a = b /\ b = c") == Eq(a, b) & Eq(b, c)
 ```

+## Compiling PyProver

+If you want to compile PyProver yourself instead of installing it from PyPI with `pip`, you can

+1. clone the `git` repository,
+2. run `make setup`, and
+3. run `make install`.